 What is the Greece Golden Visa program?

-To qualify for the Greek Golden Visa program, applicants must first have a clean criminal history and place an investment in Greece with a current minimum value of €500,000 – if placed in real estate.
+To qualify for the Greek Golden Visa program, applicants must first have a clean criminal history and place an investment in Greece with a current minimum value of €250,000 – if placed in real estate.

-The Greece Golden Visa €500,000 qualifying real estate investment applies to purchases in northern and central provinces, the South Athens Attica region, and the municipalities of Thessaloniki, Mykonos, and Santorini.
+The Greece Golden Visa has had significant changes recently, including the €800,000 qualifying real estate investment.
+This increase from €500,000 applies to purchases in northern and central provinces, the South Athens Attica region, and the municipalities of Thessaloniki, Mykonos, and Santorini.

 A Greece Golden Visa holder can become a Greek citizen by naturalization after seven years of continuous residence in Greece with at least 183 days of physical residency for each of the seven years.
 Greece’s naturalization process also requires applicants to demonstrate fluency in the Greek language.
 The Greece Golden Visa 2024 is ideal for those who want to obtain European citizenship as its benefit of providing permanent residency allows applicants to maintain residence long enough to be naturalized.

-Golden Visa Greece March 2024 Update
+Golden Visa Greece August 2024 update

-€800,000 for regions including the entire Administrative Region of Attica, Thessaloniki, Mykonos, Santorini, and islands with populations exceeding 3,100
+• Tier one: Regions including the entire Administrative Region of Attica, Thessaloniki, Mykonos, Santorini, and islands with populations exceeding 3,100-€800,000.

-Two notable exceptions to these thresholds have also been introduced.
-Firstly, the minimum investment is set at €250,000 for commercial properties converted to residential use, applicable irrespective of the property’s location or size, with the conversion needing to be completed before applying for the visa.
+• Tier three: Commercial properties converted to residential use, applicable irrespective of the property’s location or size, with the conversion needing to be completed before applying for the visa-€250,000.

-Secondly, a similar €250,000 threshold applies to the restoration of listed buildings, with renovations required to be finalized within five years of residency to renew the visa.
+• Tier four: Restoration of listed buildings, with renovations required to be finalized within five years of residency to renew the visa-€250,000.

 The Benefits of the Greek Golden Visa Program